Are you having a hard time saving money? Can’t figure out where your money is going? Then these 6 tips to cut expenses

 The truth is, saving money sounds amazing–in theory!
 If we could all do it, then none of us would have credit card debt, student loan debt, or bills piling up on the counter.

 So, whether you’re a mom on a budget, a dad looking to save for that sweet new ride, or even paying your way through college, here are some amazing tips to help save money.

 #1 Quit the Starbucks Habit

 Hey, I’ve got nothing against Starbucks… I love you and miss you!

 But the truth is, my money is worth more to me than a gourmet cup of coffee.
 When I sat down with my bank statements and added up how much I spent, I couldn’t believe my eyes.
 Just on Starbucks alone, I was spending $97 a week!
 That’s $400 a month and $3,600 a year.
 And that was just for me!
-I can’t tell you how many weeks there were back in the day, where my husband and I were going 2, 3, and even 4x a week at a cost of $15 each time.
+I can’t tell you how many weeks there were, where my husband and I were going 2, 3, and even 4x a week at a cost of $15 each time.

 Sadly, I said goodbye to Starbucks and Hello to Mr. Coffee.
 At the time I bought it, circa 2019, I paid a whopping $25!
 To save extra cash, I also bought a reusable coffee filter–it was totally worth it!